RAOdotSH/rao-say/README.md

-# rao-says
+# rao-say

-`rao-says` is a command-line tool that generates random ASCII bots, inspired by `cowsay`.
+`rao-say` is a command-line tool that generates random ASCII bots, inspired by `cowsay`.

 ## Installation